pattonsgirl/CEG3120/Projects/Project5/Rubric.md

 ## Common Point Deductions:

-- `Dockerfile` does not build viable container image to run application (-5%)
+- [ ] (-5% = 5.1 pts) `Dockerfile` does not build viable container image to run application
-- Action does not push image(s) to DockerHub  (-5%)
+- [ ] (-5% = 5.1 pts) GitHub Action does not push image(s) to DockerHub
-- Images in DockerHub do not use semantic versions in tagging (-5%)
+- [ ] (-5% = 5.1 pts) Images in DockerHub do not use semantic versions in tagging
+- [ ] (-5% = 5.1 pts) DockerHub / GitHub does not have a configured Webhook
-- Web hook does not trigger with payload from DockerHub or GitHub (-5%)
+- [ ] (-5% = 5.1 pts) webhook on instance does not trigger with payload from DockerHub or GitHub
-- [ ] (-30% = 27.6 pts) Documentation not well organized with markdown OR includes project descriptive text
-- [ ] (-10% = 9.2 pts) Documentation fails to address what was not implemented / implies the project is fully functional.
+- [ ] (-10% = 10.2 pts) Documentation fails to address what was not implemented / implies the project is fully functional.
 Always document shortcomings and note what is "research" on how the rest should be done
+- [ ] (-30% = 30.6 pts) Documentation not well organized with markdown OR includes project descriptive text
 - [ ] No citations of referenced material
 > [!WARNING]
 > May result in Academic Integrity Violation with a penalty of a 0 on the project